NASA spacecraft arrives at ancient asteroid, its 1st visitor

 CAPE CANAVERAL, Fla.
-(AP) — After a two-year chase, a NASA spacecraft has arrived at the ancient asteroid Bennu, its first visitor in billions of years.
+(AP) — After a two-year chase, a NASA spacecraft arrived Monday at the ancient asteroid Bennu, its first visitor in billions of years.

-The robotic explorer Osiris-Rex pulled within 12 miles (19 kilometers) of the diamond-shaped space rock Monday.
-It will get even closer in the days ahead and go into orbit around Bennu (BEN-oo) on Dec.
+The robotic explorer Osiris-Rex, right on cue, pulled within 12 miles (19 kilometers) of the diamond-shaped space rock.
+It will get even closer in the days ahead and actually go into orbit around Bennu (BEN-oo) on Dec.
 31. No spacecraft has ever orbited such a small cosmic body.
-Bennu is estimated to be 1,600 feet (487 meters) across.

-A Japanese spacecraft, meanwhile, has been hanging out at another asteroid since June, also to collect samples.
-A previous Japanese spacecraft brought back tiny particles from an asteroid.
+Flight controllers applauded and exchanged high-fives once confirmation came through — exactly one week after NASA landed a spacecraft on Mars.

+“Relieved, proud, and anxious to start exploring!” tweeted lead scientist Dante Lauretta of the University of Arizona.

 Most Read Local Stories